greystate/Greystate-XSLT-Helpers/templates/README.md

 ## Use Grouping Helper

-Starts you off with a way to use the Grouping Helper to output media in chunks of 4.
+Starts you off with a way to use the **Grouping Helper** to output media in chunks of 4.
+Creates thumbnails that link to the original image.